Dan — DDF Electrical

 C1 — Danger Present

 A C1 observation means there is an immediate danger present in the electrical installation.
 This is the most serious code and requires immediate action.
 In some cases, the electrician may make the installation safe before leaving the property.
-C1 observations might include exposed live conductors, missing earth connections on metal parts, or a severely overloaded circuit.

 C2 — Potentially Dangerous

 A C2 observation means the installation is potentially dangerous — not an immediate risk, but one that could become dangerous under certain conditions.
 C2 observations must be rectified urgently.
 For landlords, this means within 28 days of the EICR being issued.
-Examples include inadequate earthing, absence of RCD protection, or deteriorated wiring.

 C3 — Improvement Recommended